An Open-Source Pseudo-Spectral Solver for Idealized Korteweg-de Vries Soliton Simulations: Discussion

-The demonstration that research-grade KdV simulations can be performed in minutes on a laptop-class workstation represents a practical advantage for exploratory studies.
+The demonstration that research-grade KdV simulations can be performed in minutes on a laptop-class workstation represents a practical advantage for exploratory studies in physical oceanography and GFD.
 The Numba-accelerated implementation achieved throughputs of approximately 1000--1400 time steps per second, suggesting that the solver is not severely memory-bandwidth limited for the grid sizes considered.
 The observed scaling from $N = 512$ to $N = 1024$ (throughput reduction from $\sim$1300 to $\sim$1030 steps/s) is consistent with the $\mathcal{O}(N \log N)$ FFT complexity combined with increased cache pressure.
+The accessibility of this computational tool on commodity hardware lowers the barrier for researchers and graduate students in oceanography to conduct idealized numerical experiments on nonlinear dispersive wave dynamics without requiring institutional high-performance computing allocations.

-For applications requiring higher resolution or longer integration times, several optimization strategies could be considered: vectorized evaluation of multiple initial conditions in parallel, GPU acceleration of FFT operations via CuPy~\cite{cupy2017}, or time-parallel algorithms for ensemble simulations.
+For applications requiring higher resolution or longer integration times---such as simulating solitary wave propagation over shelf-scale distances or conducting ensemble studies across a range of oceanic stratification profiles---several optimization strategies could be considered: vectorized evaluation of multiple initial conditions in parallel, GPU acceleration of FFT operations via CuPy~\cite{ref-44}, or time-parallel algorithms for ensemble simulations.
 The modular architecture of \texttt{sangkuriang} is designed to facilitate such extensions while maintaining compatibility with the existing analysis framework.

 Several limitations of the present study should be acknowledged.
-First, the test cases employed approximate sech$^2$ initial conditions rather than exact $N$-soliton solutions obtainable from inverse scattering theory~\cite{ablowitz1974method}; comparison with exact solutions would provide a more stringent validation.
-Second, the periodic boundary conditions preclude investigation of soliton interactions with boundaries or non-periodic wave backgrounds.
-Third, the standard KdV equation considered here represents only the leading-order balance between nonlinearity and dispersion; extensions to higher-order equations (e.g., the modified KdV or Kawahara equations~\cite{kawahara1972oscillatory}) would broaden the solver's applicability to different physical regimes.
+First, the test cases employed approximate sech$^2$ initial conditions rather than exact $N$-soliton solutions obtainable from inverse scattering theory~\cite{ref-5}; comparison with exact solutions would provide a more stringent validation.
+Second, the periodic boundary conditions preclude investigation of soliton interactions with boundaries or non-periodic wave backgrounds, which are relevant to realistic coastal settings where waves encounter shorelines, headlands, or river plumes.
+Third, the standard KdV equation considered here represents only the leading-order balance between nonlinearity and dispersion; extensions to higher-order equations (e.g., the modified KdV or Kawahara equations~\cite{ref-45}) and variable-coefficient formulations that account for slowly varying bathymetry and stratification~\cite{ref-50} would broaden the solver's applicability to different oceanic regimes.
+Fourth, the present study considers only surface wave analogs; the extension to internal wave dynamics in continuously stratified fluids requires the incorporation of modal structure and density-dependent coefficients~\cite{ref-46,ref-48}.